The Sloth Conservation Foundation is a registered Charitable Incorporated Organisation in the UK (Registered Charity Number 1170992)

 The Sloth Conservation Foundation (SloCo) is a non-profit organisation dedicated to saving sloths in the wild through research and conservation initiatives.
 Based on the belief that teamwork and collaboration are essential for success, it is the mission of SloCo to bring together all people, partners, and institutions working globally with sloths to achieve lasting and targeted conservation solutions.
 All of our conservation programs have a strong community-based approach as we believe that the best long-term solutions will provide sustainable and beneficial ways for sloths to coexist with the people sharing their habitat.

 Such conservation strategies include:

-• Education programs in local communities,
+• Targeted education outreach programs in local and indigenous communities,

 • Campaigning for underground power lines and insulation of existing lines,

 • Planting forest corridors to connect fragmented habitats,

-• Construction of wildlife bridges across major roads
+• Construction of wildlife bridges across major roads,

-• Tree surveys to ensure that the species needed to support sloths are plentiful enough
+• Tree surveys to ensure that the species needed to support sloths are plentiful enough,

 • International education programs to reduce poaching for the sloth pet trade and tourist photo opportunities.